Episodes

 SHOW CREDITS

 Production of today’s episode is by Lindsey Ponder, producer, and Cooper Peltz, managing producer.
-Tyler Bailey is our supervising engineer, who edited today’s episode and provided the sound design and mix.
+Tyler Bailey is our supervising engineer who also edited today’s episode and provided the sound design and mix.
 JB Witty does our show notes, and Hannah Woo provides the annotations for our app.
 Our host and creative director is Jon Collins, and our lead scholar is Tim Mackie.

 Powered and distributed by Simplecast.